- 2 Bedrooms

 About this PropertyQueens Grant 554

-554 Queens Grant is a gorgeously modernized dog-helpful villa located in Palmetto Dunes Plantation.
-This villa, which comes with shared access to a pool, tennis courts, and golf courses, is new to the rental market in June 2018 and has been thoroughly redone from top to bottom!
+554 Queens Grant is a elegantly updated dog-friendly villa located in Palmetto Dunes Plantation.
+This villa, which comes with shared access to a pool, tennis courts, and golf courses, is new to the rental market in June 2018 and has been completely updated from top to bottom!

 Off the entrance, you'll find the two bedrooms and bathroom.
 The sizable master bedroom includes a brand new king-size bed, a flatscreen TV, and plenty of closet space.
 The guest bedroom includes a full-size bed, a twin bed, and a flatscreen TV.